Phone1300 864 444

 Following extensive community consultation, planning and concept development, this project kicked off on 20 September 2021.
 The works will be completed in four stages, over two financial years, as funding and grant opportunities become available.

-When construction commences, there will be delays and impacts to street parking.
+During these stages there will be delays and impacts to street parking.
 Please allow extra travel time and check for roadwork updates at livetraffic.com

 Council will work with businesses and residents to prepare for and mitigate impacts where possible.
 Traffic control and signage will advise and direct motorists and pedestrians during the works.
 Council will communicate directly with impacted businesses and residents during each stage of works.